cusatprashant/hello-world-java-docker/readme.md

 ```
 Run mvn clean install

-Note : It will compile and run unit/surefire tests
+Note : It will compile, run unit/surefire tests and creates jar file
 ```
 ## How to Build
 ```